A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: An overview of the algorithm

 Instead, we consider a more involved variant of the above dynamic programming routine, which intuitively keeps track of $\Oh(\sqrt{k})$ intervals on the tour at a time.
 More precisely, each subproblem is described by a state defined as a pair $(S,\mathcal{M})$, where $S\subseteq T$ is a subset of terminals to be visited, and $\mathcal{M}$ (also called {\em{connectivity pattern}}) is a set of pairwise disjoint pairs of terminals from $S$, where $|\mathcal{M}|\leq C\sqrt{k}$ for some universal constant $C$.
 The goal in the subproblem is to compute a family of paths $\mathcal{P}_{(S,\mathcal{M})}$ of minimum possible weight having the following properties: for each $(s_1,s_2)\in \mathcal{M}$ there is a path in $\mathcal{P}_{(S,\mathcal{M})}$ that leads from $s_1$ to $s_2$, and each terminal from $S$ lies on some path in $\mathcal{P}_{(S,\mathcal{M})}$.
 Note, however, that we do not specify, for each terminal from $S$, on which of the paths it has to lie.
-Solutions to such subproblems may be extended by single terminals as in the standard dynamic programming, but they can be also combined in pairs.
-Precisely, given solutions $\Pp_1$ and $\Pp_2$ respectively for $(S_1,\mathcal{M}_1)$ and $(S_2,\mathcal{M}_2)$, where $S_1\cap S_2=\emptyset$, we may merge these solutions into a solution for $(S_1\cup S_2,\mathcal{M})$ by connecting paths from $\Pp_1$ and $\Pp_2$ using shortest path between respective start and end vertices, so that the connectivity pattern $\mathcal{M}$ is obtained at the end.
-Since we assume that $|\mathcal{M}_1|,|\mathcal{M}_1|,|\mathcal{M}|\leq C\sqrt{k}$, there are only $k^{\Oh(\sqrt{k})}$ ways to perform such a merge.
-While this dynamic programming algorithm formally does not conform to the ``linear view'' described in the paragraphs above, as it may merge partial solutions for two simpler states into a larger partial solution, it straightforward to translate the concept restricting the state space to a small subset that preserves the existence of a computation path (in this setting, rather a computation tree) leading to a minimum-cost solution.